 Justice Henry E. Frye – Brooks Pierce Diversity Summer Fellowship

-We are proud to announce the Chief Justice Henry E. Frye – Brooks Pierce Diversity Summer Fellowship, honoring our colleague, a groundbreaking jurist and leader in the North Carolina bar.
+Brooks, Pierce, McLendon, Humphrey & Leonard LLP is dedicated to fostering a diverse and inclusive environment within our Firm, the communities in which we practice and the legal profession as a whole.
+We are committed to increasing opportunities for Attorneys of Color to pursue long-term careers with the Firm.
+We are proud to announce the 2019 Chief Justice Henry E. Frye – Brooks Pierce Diversity Summer Fellowship, honoring our colleague, a groundbreaking jurist and leader in the North Carolina bar.

-The Frye Fellowship will be awarded to a 1L Student of Color (a member of one of the under-represented racial/ethnic groups set forth by the Equal Employment Opportunity Commission) in a full-time JD program (Class of 2020, with expected graduation in 2020) at an ABA-accredited law school.
+The Frye Fellowship is awarded annually to a 1L Student of Color (a member of one of the under-represented racial/ethnic groups set forth by the Equal Employment Opportunity Commission) in a full-time JD program for 2019 (Class of 2021, with expected graduation in 2021) at an ABA-accredited law school.
 Applicants should be planning to practice law in North Carolina.

 Candidates for the Frye Fellowship will be considered based upon a variety of factors, including academic excellence, professional accomplishment, intellectual curiosity, independence and self-reliance, entrepreneurial and innovative spirit, resilience and ability to overcome adversity, dedication to community service, and commitment to North Carolina.

-VIA EMAIL: Submit a cover letter, resume, transcript and legal writing sample (8+ pages) via email in one pdf to: Gail E. Cutter, Director of Recruiting and Professional Development, email@example.com.
+VIA EMAIL: Submit a cover letter, resume, transcript and legal writing sample (8+ pages) to: Gail E. Cutter, Director of Recruiting and Professional Development, firstname.lastname@example.org.
+Please attach your materials in pdf form and kindly provide your preferred email address and telephone number.
 If your fall 1L grades are not available, please indicate when you expect to receive them; email them as soon as they are available.